chryz-hub/opensource-4-everyone/README.md

 <details><summary><strong> Websites </summary><blockquote></strong>
 <ul>
-    <li><a href="https://www.codetriage.com/"> CodeTriage</a></li> - CodeTriage helps by picking a handful of open issues and delivering them directly to your inbox.
-After you sign up for CodeTriage, you pick the repos you want to help with, and we periodically send you issues.
+    <li><a href="https://www.codetriage.com/">CodeTriage</a> - CodeTriage helps by picking a handful of open issues and delivering them directly to your inbox.
+After you sign up for CodeTriage, you pick the repos you want to help with, and we periodically send you issues.</li>
     <li><a href="https://goodfirstissue.dev/"> Good First Issue.dev</a></li>
     <li><a href="http://goodfirstissue.com/"> Good First Issue.com</a></li>
     <li><a href="https://up-for-grabs.net/"> Up-for-grabs</a></li>